 Land Development and Zoning

 As of June 5, 2018 Summit Township has become an Opt-In Municipality and has contracted with Building Inspection Underwriters (BIU) to begin enforcing the Uniform Construction Code (UCC).
 All Building Permits for construction within the municipal boundary of Summit Township must be obtained from BIU and all construction must conform to the requirements of the UCC as required.
-A representative from BIU will have daily office hours at the Township Office from 8:00 – 9:00 AM every Monday – Friday (excluding holidays) for Township residents and contractors to apply for Building Permits and ask UCC related questions.
+A representative from BIU (Steve Wilt) will have daily office hours at the Township Office from 8:00 – 9:00 AM every Monday – Friday (excluding holidays) for Township residents and contractors to apply for Building Permits and ask UCC related questions.
 Residents and contractors can also feel free to contact BIU at their Erie business office located on W. 38th Street by phone number 814-860-8044.

 Summit Township Maps